Process Validation in pharma industry and medical devices is a requirement of:

 V Model for Validation

 Another term we generally come across is V-Model for validation.
-This is more of a simple presentation than a requirement for a quick understanding of the overall validation cycle.
-You can consider it as either equipment or process validation.
+This is more of a simple presentation than a requirement to promote an easy understanding of the overall validation cycle.

 Left-arm of V represents the planning stage or specification phase, while the right arm of V represents the actually obtained results.
-The point of convergence represents the system as-built.
+The point of convergence represents the system as-built or setup.

-- 1st correlation shows that the system installed as per design specification.
+- 1st correlation (Green) shows that the system installed as per design specification.

-- 2nd correlation shows that the system operates as per functional specification.
+- 2nd correlation (Gray) shows that the system operates as per functional specification.

-- 3rd correlation shows that the system performs as per user requirement specifications.
+- 3rd correlation (Orange) shows that the system performs as per user requirement specifications.

 - The start point of the V-Model is Validation Master Plan and the endpoint is maintaining a validated state.